aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Trigger collider handling.md

 # Trigger colliders handing
 PlayerControl has an OnTriggerStay and OnTriggerExit.
+They only react to collision whose GameObject have a specific tag.

 ## OnTriggerStay
 What happens here depends on the collider's tag (if it's not mentioned here, nothing happens).